 I have recently joined an exciting research project examining the social behaviour of the "gloomy" octopus (O. tetricus).
 In January, 2015, we mounted three underwater cameras around a high-activity site located in Jervis Bay, Australia.
 The video is still being analyzed so our results are not yet available.
 But some of our work is discussed here 1, 2,).

-Here are my publications over the past three years.
+Here are my publications over the past four years.
 More can be found on my personal website: www.biophilosophy.ca

 Linquist, S. Gregory, T.R.
 Elliott, T.A.
 Saylor, B. Kremer, S.C.
 Cottenie, K. (2016).
 Yes!
 There are resilient generalizations (or "laws") in ecology.
 Quarterly Review of Biology, 91(2): 119-131. pdf